seydx/homebridge-tado-thermostat/README.md

 With the states "Heat" and "Cool" you can heat up or cool down to a certain temperature, which is set in the configuration (coolValue, heatValue)

 With the "Automatic" state you remove the "manual" control of the thermostat and setting it back to the automatic mode

+This plugin expose a new Service to controll the battery state of each of your thermostats as well (You need the EVE app to check the states because Apple Home dont support this)

 See [Images](https://github.com/SeydX/homebridge-tado-thermostat/tree/master/images/) for more details.